 Consume Water Instead of Milk

-In American diet, milk is the primary source of saturated fat.
+In the American diet, milk is the primary source of saturated fat.
 There is scientific evidence that consumption of milk or other dairy products –

 - Increase the risk of breast/ovarian/prostate cancer and asthma